georgephilippas-ber/finance-fastapi-sqlmodel/README.md

 - **Meilisearch**: A Rust-based search engine backend delivering fast search performance and simplicity
 - **FastAPI**: A modern, fast, web framework for Python that powers the API layer
 - **SQLModel**: A database abstraction layer for seamless communication with relational databases
+- **Next.js**: React based frontend framework for SSR and dynamic CSR components
 - **Docker & Docker Compose**: For containerizing and orchestrating (locally) the application for easy deployment
-- **Next.js**: React based framework for SSR and dynamic CSR components

 ### 2. **Architecture**